p5-types/p5.ts/README.md

 npm run generate
 ```

-the generated typings are put at types/p5 directory.
-For single file usage, see examples/sketch.js as an exmaple.
+the generated typings are put at [p5](./types/p5) directory.

+---

+### Global mode instruction

+p5js has official playground https://editor.p5js.org/, but it misses the typing hint.
+Here is a solution.

+See [sketch.js](./examples/sketch.js) as an exmaple.
+After generating the types.

 ```ts
 //@ts-check